This page will be updated in Autumn 24. This program is in an on-year, off-year cycle and our next cycle will open for Autumn 25 admissions.

 U/RTA's application deadline is usually in late November.
 They will accept late applications up to a certain date with the payment of a late fee.

 Students who hold (or will hold by September) a baccalaureate degree from an accredited institution may apply.
 Most applicants have undergraduate degrees in theatre, but it is not essential.
 All must demonstrate outstanding talent to be admitted.
 The GRE is not required.
-International applicants must meet the minimum TOEFL or IELTS scores and other Graduate School requirements.
+International applicants must meet the minimum TOEFL, IELTS, or Duolingo scores and other Graduate School requirements.